-• Venezuelan regime leader Tareck El Aissami served as Interior Minister between

-- 2008 and 2012 coinciding with the time frame that no fewer than 173 Middle Easterners, some with suspected ties to Hezbollah, were provided Venezuelan passports, birth certificates, national IDs, and other documents. - El Aissami's key associate for this scheme is Ghazi Nassereddine, who was stationed in Syria as a Venezuelan diplomat.
-Ghazi created the clandestine network structure to provide dual identities to Hezbollah supporters and sympathizers. - The Hezbollah support network in Venezuela is embedded to the Maduro regime's illicit economies of drugs, weapons, gold, contraband, etc. moving through a tradebased money-laundering network (TBML) based out of Colombia and Panama. - The TBML network operates from Margarita Island, Venezuela through cross-border trade with Maicao, Colombia previously managed by Ali Mohamad Saleh, a Hezbollah financier, sanctioned by OFAC in 2011 & 2012 for terror-finance and drug trafficking. - The Hezbollah support cell in Maicao, a Colombian Free Trade Zone, connects to the Tri-Border Area of Paraguay, Brazil, and Argentina through the illicit trade of charcoal, textiles, beef, cigarettes, liquors, and electronics once managed by Hezbollah financier Assad Ahmad Barakat who began contracting with the Hugo Chávez regime back in 2001. - Assad Ahmad Barakat, and his family, have a long history of raising funds for Hezbollah through illicit networks in South America.
-Sanctioned in 2004 by Treasury's OFAC, he served a six-year stint in a Paraguayan prison for tax evasion.
-Barakat was arrested again in Foz da Iguaço, Brazil in August 2018 for passport fraud and extradited to Paraguay in July 2020.
-One of Barakat's main conduits for his TBML schemes is Saleh Trading LTDH, which signed a contract with Venezuela's Ministry of Education on May 11, 2001. - Hezbollah ESO operative Salman Raouf Salman is suspected of directing Hezbollah operations in Latin America and the Caribbean, including in Venezuela.
+- Venezuelan regime leader Tareck El Aissami served as Interior Minister between 2008 and 2012 coinciding with the time frame that no fewer than 173 Middle Easterners, some with suspected ties to Hezbollah, were provided Venezuelan passports, birth certificates, national IDs, and other documents. - El Aissami's key associate for this scheme is Ghazi Nassereddine, who was stationed in Syria as a Venezuelan diplomat.
+Ghazi created the clandestine network structure to provide dual identities to Hezbollah supporters and sympathizers. - The Hezbollah support network in Venezuela is embedded to the Maduro regime's illicit economies of drugs, weapons, gold, contraband, etc. moving through a trade-based money-laundering network (TBML) based out of Colombia and Panama. - The TBML network operates from Margarita Island, Venezuela through cross-border trade with Maicao, Colombia previously managed by Ali Mohamad Saleh, a Hezbollah financier, sanctioned by OFAC in 2011 & 2012 for terror-finance and drug trafficking. - The Hezbollah support cell in Maicao, a Colombian Free Trade Zone, connects to the Tri-Border Area of Paraguay, Brazil, and Argentina through the illicit trade of charcoal, textiles, beef, cigarettes, liquors, and electronics once managed by Hezbollah financier Assad Ahmad Barakat who began contracting with the Hugo Chávez regime back in 2001.3 - Hezbollah ESO operative Salman Raouf Salman is suspected of directing Hezbollah crime-terror operations in Latin America and the Caribbean.
 Coordinating this illicit activity with Abdallah Safieddine, Hezbollah's representative to Iran and cousin of Secretary General Hassan Nasrallah.